-In this tutorial we will show you how to install Homebrew on Ubuntu 18.04 LTS .
-For those of you who didn’t know, LinuxBrew is a Linux-fork of the popular MacOS HomeBrew package manager.
-LinuxBrew is package-management-software, which enables installing packages from source, on top on the system’s default package management.
+In this tutorial, we will show you how to install Homebrew on Ubuntu 18.04 LTS.
+For those of you who didn’t know, LinuxBrew is a Linux fork of the popular macOS HomeBrew package manager.
+LinuxBrew is package-management software, which enables installing packages from source, on top of the system’s default package manager.

 Install Homebrew on Ubuntu 18.04 LTS